-Expressing gratitude to your employees is always a good practice, and shouldn’t be reserved only for special times of the year, like around the Thanksgiving holiday.
+Expressing gratitude to your employees is always a good practice, and shouldn’t be reserved only for special times of the year, like Employee Appreciation Day.
 Prioritizing employee recognition all year long helps to boost morale, which can positively impact your retention efforts.

 Following are four simple but effective tips to help ensure you’re making employee recognition an ongoing priority all year long, and helping your team members feel more confident that they’re truly appreciated: